Oujiang-Laboratory-Bioinformatics/KMCG/README.md

 -p Sampling rate,-p10 means choose one for every 10 kmers.

--scr Specify a segment and see the area it affects on the KMCG map.If the segment is chromosome 6 from 5M to 6M,example：-scrcchromosome6:5.0-6.0
+-scr Specify a segment and see the area it affects on the KMCG map.If the segment you want to see is chromosome 6 from 5M to 6M,example：-scrcchromosome6:5.0-6.0

 ## Run